chewil/chewil.github.io/_drafts/splunk-es-assets-and-inventory-getting-started.md

 So having a near complete and current asset and identity table is crucial from the SOC's perspective.
 Hopefully there is enough useful information in here to help a Splunk ES administator setup and maintain their asset and identity table.

+# Identify Data Sources
+The definitive source for ES Assets and Identity is the "[Add asset and identity data to Splunk Enterprise Security](https://docs.splunk.com/Documentation/ES/latest/Admin/Addassetandidentitydata)" section of the official **Splunk Enterprise Security** document.

+**Identity**: This is a table of users.
+Documenation says to use the `|ldapquery` command to pull this data out of AD, but querying AD via LDAP can be extremely slow for a large enterprise.
+The better way is if you have the "Splunk Supporting Add-on for Active Directory" app deployed to your domain controllers.
+Enable ActiveDirectory sourcetype collection.
+The results is an index of all AD objects that you can run an optimizd query for the same fields available via `ldapquery` and you can run thes ame search many times a day to get only the deltas.

+ Best source for this is the Active Directory.
+Follow the Splunk documentation on setting up ldapconcan this data can be generated either using a LDAP call, or, if you have configure your DC to send ActiveDirectory data, search in index=msad.
+The difference between the LDAP and the index search is depended on the number of user objects, LDAP may take longer to run.
+Index search can be quick because you can search the index in batches and done in batches throughout the day.

 # Lookup Tables (KVStore)

 1- `asset_lookup_by_str` - A list of assets.
 This should be a list of all known networking capable hardware.
 This include all company owned, vendor deployed and user BYOD devices that could be connected to your managed networks or VPN.